Start Writing Fiction

 How it works

 All you need is a computer and an internet connection.
 You can find out more about the requirements here.

 The course is divided into six modules, each of which introduces an aspect of the craft of writing fiction.
 Your knowledge will be developed through writing exercises, the analysis of samples of writing and discussion with your tutor and fellow students.

 The modules are posted fortnightly.
 Every two weeks you will submit an assignment to your tutor, who will then respond with constructive feedback and advice.

 Module assignments are between 500 and 1,000 words.
 Your tutor will give you written feedback on every assignment you submit, but only the third and final assignments will be assessed for your Certificate of Completion.

-You’ll receive a detailed, practical and engaging course with expert tutor feedback.
+This is a practical and engaging course with direct, expert tutor feedback.